 If you don’t want to open your laptop, you can use the pressurized air and clean the fans without opening the laptop.
 This should help you get out at least some of the dust from your laptop.
 After doing that, check if the problem is still there.

-Laptop overheating issues can be quite problematic, but in most cases, these issues are caused by overclocking or by dust in your device.
-However, we hope that you managed to solve this problem after using one of our solutions.
+Laptop overheating issues can be pretty problematic, but in most cases, these issues are caused by overclocking or dust in your device.
+Hopefully, you were able to fix this problem with one of the solutions in this guide.